• Send Us a Message

 Better Peripheral Vision

 Related to the blinding factor and faster focusing, red light helps preserve peripheral vision better than white light.
-Eyes adjust to white light, making it more difficult to see objects outside the cone of light.
+Eyes adjust to white light, making it more difficult to see objects outside the cone of that light.
 With red, though, that peripheral vision is preserved because the eye does not adjust as much.

 Happier Wildlife